gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 14. Replace the old symlinks/binaries and `/var/lib/teleport/proc/sqlite.db` and quit (exit 1) if unsuccessful.
 15. Remove all stored versions of the agent except the current version and last working version.

-To enable auto-updates of the updater itself, all commands will first check for an `active_version`, and reexec using the `teleport-updater` at that version if present and different.
+To enable auto-updates of the updater itself, all commands will first check for an `active_version`, and reexec using the `teleport-update` at that version if present and different.
-The `/usr/local/bin/teleport-updater` symlink will take precedence to avoid reexec in most scenarios.
+The `/usr/local/bin/teleport-update` symlink will take precedence to avoid reexec in most scenarios.

-To ensure that SELinux permissions do not prevent the `teleport-updater` binary from installing/removing Teleport versions, the updater package will configure SELinux contexts to allow changes to all required paths.
+To ensure that SELinux permissions do not prevent the `teleport-update` binary from installing/removing Teleport versions, the updater package will configure SELinux contexts to allow changes to all required paths.

-To ensure that `teleport` package removal does not interfere with `teleport-updater`, package removal will run `apt purge` (or `yum` equivalent) while ensuring that `/etc/teleport.yaml` and `/var/lib/teleport` are not purged.
+To ensure that `teleport` package removal does not interfere with `teleport-update`, package removal will run `apt purge` (or `yum` equivalent) while ensuring that `/etc/teleport.yaml` and `/var/lib/teleport` are not purged.
 Failure to do this could result in `/etc/teleport.yaml` being removed when an operator runs `apt purge` at a later date.

 To ensure that `teleport` package removal does not lead to a hard restart of Teleport, the updater will ensure that the package is removed without triggering needrestart or similar services.